phhpro/atomchat/README.md

 ### Emojis

-The configuration file `emo.txt` only covers a basic set of definitions to avoid broken symbols on different devices and platforms.
+The definition file `emo.txt` only covers a basic set to avoid broken symbols on different devices and platforms.
+Chrome in particular has very poor support.

 ### Uploads